HoHuiHsieh/My-OpenAI-Frontend/doc/OAUTH2.md

 ## Overview

 This document provides detailed information about the OAuth2 authentication service implemented in the My OpenAI Frontend API.
-The authentication system supports token-based authentication with different token lifetimes, role-based access control through scopes, and comprehensive user management.
+The authentication system supports token-based authentication with different token lifetimes, role-based access control through scopes, comprehensive user management, and token verification.

 ## Configuration